getsentry/sentry-javascript/packages/vue/README.md

 ## General

-This package is a wrapper around `@sentry/browser`, with added functionality related to VueJS.
+This package is a wrapper around `@sentry/browser`, with added functionality related to Vue.js.
 All methods available in `@sentry/browser` can be imported from `@sentry/vue`.

 To use this SDK, call `Sentry.init(options)` before you create a new Vue instance.